 The Age of Imperialism in American history brought about both gain and loss.
 America's imperialistic pursuits expanded U.S. territory, influence, and economic prosperity, yet was a source of conflict with other nations and territories around the world.
-Economic considerations, nationalism, and a desire to influence eventually altered America's traditional, isolationist foreign policy.
-Under aggressive leaders like Teddy Roosevelt, America acquired interests around the globe and established control over the western hemisphere.
-The Spanish American War was central to America's acquisitions and establishing itself as the unchallenged leader of North, Central, and South America.
-Following WWI, the United States attempted to return to its isolationist foreign policy, but America had already established itself as a world power with significant economic, political, and military influence around the globe.
+In the late 19th and early 20th century the powers of Europe aggressively sought empire around the world.
+The United States originally rejected imperial pursuits believing empire was contrary to America's fundamental values.
+However, economic considerations, nationalism, and a desire to influence eventually altered America's traditional, isolationist foreign policy.
+Under aggressive leaders like Teddy Roosevelt America acquired interests around the globe and established control over the western hemisphere.
+Following WWI, America attempted to return to its isolationist foreign policy, but the United States had already established itself as a world power with significant economic, political, and military influence around the globe.